celery1124/celery1124.github.io/_posts/2020-01-29-cache-prefetch-policy-summary.md

 ## Fundamentals metrics

-There are some basic metrics that measure how good a prefetcher is. **Prefectch Coverage** represents the fraction of total misses that are eliminated by the prefetcher.  **Prefetch Accuracy** is the fraction of total prefetches that were useful.
+There are some basic metrics that measure how good a prefetcher is. **Prefectch Coverage** represents the fraction of total misses that are eliminated by the prefetcher.  **Prefetch Accuracy** is the fraction of total prefetches that were useful. **Prefetch degree** stands for how much prefetch requests issues (or refered as streams) when prefetch is triggered.
+Higher degrees yeilds higher bandwidth utilization and potential more capacity miss if accuracy/timeness is not guaranteed.

 # Policies